- Home

 Pollinator Friendly Alliance

-PFA has helped restore a 17 acre prairie known as Butterfly Landing.
-PFA and their volunteers have aided with Citizen science surveys, purchasing and spreading seed to increase floral diversity for pollinators, and planting over 2000 plugs.
+- PFA has helped restore a 17 acre prairie known as Butterfly Landing.
+PFA and their volunteers assisted with Citizen Science surveys, purchased and spread seed to increase floral diversity for pollinators, and planted over 2000 plugs.

 Future Projects